Grief After Suicide

 Although not everyone will necessarily be troubled by each and every feeling listed below, are the feelings which survivors find most challenging to cope with, from our experience.

 This feeling manifests itself as a result of the family’ s perception that they failed in some way.

 They often feel reproached by others, think that they are held in disrepute and can feel disgraced by what has happened.

 Shame can be rooted in long held beliefs such as it is wrong or a sin to take one’s own life.
-One of the experiences that families describe that increases their sense of shame, is the worry that they went through as to whether they would be allowed bury their relative on sacred ground.
-Even though this unwillingness to bury those who have completeted suicide in sacred ground is rare today many families worry about this nonetheless as it is the decision of the individual minister, priest or rabbi to decide wheat the person will be buried on holy ground.
+One of the experiences that families describe that increases their sense of shame, is the worry that what they went through will affect whether they would be allowed to bury their relative on sacred ground.
+Even though this unwillingness to bury those who have completed suicide in sacred ground is rare today many families worry about this nonetheless as it is the decision of the individual minister, priest or rabbi to decide whether the person will be buried on holy ground.

 It is useful to draw out examples of where friends, family, clergy and others have been strongly supportive to them, thus proving by their actions that they do not see them as disreputable or disgraceful.

 Families who lose someone to suicide often feel blamed.
 This perception that they are responsible for the death can come from within the family or from outside of the family.
 This is particularly true when the family has a history of abusive behavior.
 In trying to make sense of the death, people will sometimes blame (scapegoat) a relative for not having done more to prevent the suicide.
 This criticism may be expressed to a member who is attending the session or it may involve an absent relative.